Connectivity architecture in Azure Database for MySQL

 Ping your server's FQDN, for example

-ping xxx.postgres.database.azure.com.
+ping xxx.mysql.database.azure.com.
 If the returned IP address is one of the IPs listed under Gateway IP addresses (decommissioning) in the document above, it means your connection is going through the old gateway.
-On the contrary, if the returned Ip-address is one of the IPs listed under Gateway IP addresses, it means your connection is going through the new gateway.
+Contrarily, if the returned Ip address is one of the IPs listed under Gateway IP addresses, it means your connection is going through the new gateway.

 How do I know when the maintenance is over and will I get another notification when old IP addresses are decommissioned?

-You receive an email to inform you when we start the maintenance work.
+You'll receive an email to inform you when we'll start the maintenance work.
 The maintenance can take up to one month depending on the number of servers we need to migrate in al regions.
-Please prepare your client to connect to the database server using the FQDN or using the new IP address from the table above.
+Prepare your client to connect to the database server using the FQDN or using the new IP address from the table above.

 What do I do if my client applications are still connecting to old gateway server?